Mvljn/SML5202-2021-Final/index.md

 <h3 style="color:Tomato;"><b>Welcome</b></h3>

 <p style="color:DodgerBlue;font-family:tahoma"><b>'Welkom'</b></p>
+<p><font face = "tahoma" size = "-1" color = "#FF0000">
-<p style="color:Red;"><i>Have you ever felt lost in a country you travel to?
+            <i>Have you ever felt lost in a country you travel to?
 Does a language barrier always seem to get in the way?
-Well, welcome to a Dutch Travel Guide to aid you in your travels around the beautiful country that is, The Netherlands.</i></p>
+Well, welcome to a Dutch Travel Guide to aid you in your travels around the beautiful country that is, The Netherlands.</i>
-<p><font face = "tahoma" size = "-1" color = "#FF0000">
-            <i>It is a courier font, a size smaller and black in color.</i>
          </font>
       </p>